Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes

 \begin{Corollary} Let $\A$ be a cluster algebra having principal coefficients, $h\in H$.
 Then there is a unique maximal point $p$ in $N_{h}$.
-Hence the $F$-polynomial $F_{h}$ has a unique term $Y^{p}$ with maximal $Y$-degree as well as a constant term and $co_{Y^{p}}(F_{h})=co_{1}(F_{h})=1$. \end{Corollary} \begin{Proof} According to Theorem \ref{properties in case tsss} (v), for two vertices $p$ and $q$ in an edge of $N_{h}$, we always have $p>q$ or $p<q$.
-And according to Remark \ref{shape for rank 2}, it is easy to verified when $N_{h}$ has dimension 2.
+Hence the $F$-polynomial $F_{h}$ has a unique term $Y^{p}$ with maximal $Y$-degree as well as a constant term and $co_{Y^{p}}(F_{h})=co_{1}(F_{h})=1$. \end{Corollary} \begin{Proof} According to Theorem \ref{properties in case tsss} (v) and Lemma \ref{face for rank 2} (ii), for two vertices $p$ and $q$ in an edge of $N_{h}$, we always have $p>q$ or $p<q$.
+And according to Remark \ref{shape for rank 2}, the corollary is easy to be verified when $N_{h}$ has dimension 2.